PedroEliasM/PedroEliasM/README.md

 ### Oiii!
 Eu sou o Pedro 👋

 - 🔭 I’m currently working on ...
-- 🌱 Estudando
+- 🌱 I'm studying with a focus on backend
 - 📫 Contate-me no email:
-- 😄 Pronomes: ele/dele

 <div>